How to know if your company requires custom software feature 02

 The above figure shows that COTS is most likely to be the best choice when there aren’t any requirements that are specific to your organization.
 Custom software may be the better option when you need a special approach or want to provide customers with new options.

 Baytech is passionate about the technology we use to build custom business applications, especially enterprise solutions that optimize business processes.
-We’ve been delivering software solutions in a variety of technologies such as Event Sourcing since 1997.
+As a reliable custom software development company, we’ve been delivering software solutions in a variety of technologies such as Event Sourcing since 1997.
 Our success is due to the skill and efficiency of our senior staff, which includes software engineers, project managers and DevOps experts.
 All of our engineers are onshore, salaried staff members.